-- 6.2 Record the following information for observed events: - the flare(s) EU ID number; a. - h. results of the Method-9 observations; - c. reason(s) for flaring; - date, beginning and ending time of event; and d. - e. volume of gas flared. - Monitoring of a flare event may be postponed for safety or weather reasons, or 6.3 because a qualified observer is not available.
-If monitoring of a flare event is postponed for any of the reasons described in this condition, [UNTIL MONITORING HAS BEEN COMPLETED ON THE SIX FLARE EVENTS DESCRIBED IN THIS CONDITION, the Permittee shall [EITHER MONITOR EACH QUALIFYING FLARE EVENT OR] include in the next operating report required by Condition <insert Operating Reports condition number> an explanation of the reason the event was not monitored. - 6.4 Attach copies of the records required by Condition 6.2 with the stationary source operating report required by Condition <insert Operating Reports condition number>. - 6.5 Report under Condition <insert Excess Emissions and Permit Deviations condition number> whenever the opacity standard in Condition 1.1 is exceeded.
+- a. the flare(s) EU ID number; - b. results of the Method-9 observations; - c. reason(s) for flaring; - d. date, beginning and ending time of event; and - e. volume of gas flared. - 6.3 Monitoring of a flare event may be postponed for safety or weather reasons, or because a qualified observer is not available.
+If monitoring of a flare event is postponed for any of the reasons described in this condition, the Permittee shall include in the next operating report required by Condition insert Operating Reports condition number> an explanation of the reason the event was not monitored. - 6.4 Attach copies of the records required by Condition 6.2 with the operating report required by Condition insert Operating Reports condition number for the period covered by the report. - 6.5 Report under Condition <insert Excess Emissions and Permit Deviations condition number> whenever the opacity standard in Condition 1 is exceeded.